 You Deserve Both Types of Benefits

 Veterans put their bodies, minds and lives on the line in service of this country.
 They perform tasks that no one else can, under conditions few would tolerate.
 Veterans like Mr. Origer absolutely deserve any and all of the benefits available to help make themselves whole again after service.
 Being forced to live with below-average income is simply unacceptable.
-Attorney Sean Kendall does not practice in the SSA field, but if you are seeking TDIU we can help.
-I you need a lawyer for both I have many colleges that I may be able to recommend.
+TDIU Benefits Attorney Sean Kendall does not practice in the SSA field, but if you are seeking TDIU we can help.
+If you need a lawyer for both I have many colleagues that I may be able to recommend.

 The Best Way to Win Your TDIU Claim

 If you are a veteran who is unable to work due to service-related disabilities, you are entitled to disability benefits through both the VA and the SSA.
 Yet, due to the complexity of the appeals process, hiring an attorney is often the best choice.
 I have had the honor of representing many veterans from New Mexico, Colorado, Utah, California and many other states.
 If you are ready to make your claim, call me today at (303) 848-3911 or (877) 629-1712 and I will be a fierce advocate to ensure that you get all of the benefits you deserve.
 In the meantime, start preparing your claim using the tips I have gathered here.